inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 and the second the triumph of hope over experience.
 The sun was shining on the sea,
 Shining with all his might:
-He did his very best to make
+He did his very best to
 The billows smooth and bright --
 And this was very odd, because it was
 The middle of the night.